GSA/digitalgov.gov/content/posts/2015-07-27-the-content-corner-supporting-your-content.md

 ## Don&#8217;t Forget Social Media

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-496-NIH-NCCIH-april-29-2015-Age-Well-Twitter-chat.jpg" alt="NIH NCCIH Age Well Twitter Chat from April 29, 2015" %}](https://twitter.com/NIH_NCCIH/status/593476278784753664/photo/1)Since the early days of Web pages and content, it was very clear that the “[build it and they will come](http://www.entrepreneur.com/article/227850)” strategy never worked.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-496-NIH-NCCIH-april-29-2015-Age-Well-Twitter-chat.jpg" alt="NIH NCCIH Age Well Twitter Chat from April 29, 2015" >}}](https://twitter.com/NIH_NCCIH/status/593476278784753664/photo/1)Since the early days of Web pages and content, it was very clear that the “[build it and they will come](http://www.entrepreneur.com/article/227850)” strategy never worked.
 You have to use the various [tools](https://www.WHATEVER/resources/federal-compatible-terms-of-service-agreements/) available at your agency, and beyond, to help as many people as possible find your content.

 These tools also include social media, especially when considering external or public content.
 DigitalGov has great resources on [social media promotion](https://www.WHATEVER/category/socialmedia/) and using it to increase awareness of your content.
 The success of an [NIH healthy aging Twitter chat](https://www.WHATEVER/2015/05/15/how-a-twitter-chat-about-healthy-aging-reached-more-than-4-million-people/) is a great example of leveraging the power of social media to promote a topic and your relevant content.